zacjones93/eggheadio-Notes-Immutable-JavaScript-Data-Structures-with-Immer/README.md

 Using immutable data to store state has many interesting benefits. **Immutable data makes it easy to trace state over time.** It **can be distributed easily**, and by leveraging structural sharing we can **leverage optimization techniques such as memoization.**

 In this course we will build a multi user gift-list, in which we will discover how **using immer doesn’t just significantly simplifies our state manipulation code.
 It also provides us with very useful tools such as patches that can help us to distribute changes**, build undo/ redo, etc.

+## Contribute
+These are community notes that I hope everyone who studies benefits from.
+If you notice areas that could be improved please feel free to open a PR!